karthik212224040121/BOOLEAN_FUNCTION_MINIMIZATION/README.md

  Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: pothu sumanth
+Developed by: karthik I
-RegisterNumber: 24000831
+RegisterNumber:212224040121

         i)F1
         module funct1(a,b,c,d,f1);